-The increase in auxiliary enterprise revenues in Fiscal Year 2023 is primarily due to increases in student affairs and in Athletics at CU Boulder.
-The increase in auxiliary enterprise revenues in Fiscal Year 2022 is mainly due to an increase in Athletics at CU Boulder and an increase in student services, which is consistent with pre-pandemic levels of activity.
+The increase in auxiliary enterprise revenues in Fiscal Year 2024 is mainly due to increases in Athletics and concerts at CU Boulder, as well as increases at the CU Bookstore and Housing and Dining at CU Boulder.
+The increase in auxiliary enterprise revenues in Fiscal Year 2023 is primarily due to increases in student affairs and Athletics at CU Boulder.

-The majority of health services revenue includes medical practice plan revenues earned through CU Medicine (Notes 1 and 15), which has experienced growth in operating revenue of 8.1 percent and 6.3 percent in Fiscal Year 2023 and 2022, respectively.
-In Fiscal Year 2023 and 2022, the increase was primarily due to growth in operations, which was driven by an increase in clinical volumes and contract income, primarily from CU Medicine's affiliate hospitals.
+The majority of health services revenue includes medical practice plan revenues earned through CU Medicine (Notes 1 and 15 in the AFR), which has experienced growth in operating revenue of 8.5 percent and 8.1 percent in Fiscal Year 2024 and 2023, respectively.
+In Fiscal Year 2024 and 2023, the increase was primarily due to growth in operations, which was driven by an increase in clinical volumes and contract income, primarily from CU Medicine's affiliate hospitals.